RuleWorld/bionetgen/index.md

 **Windows users must have Perl installed to run BioNetGen at all.** We recommend [Strawberry Perl](https://strawberryperl.com/).

-Use [PyBioNetGen](https://pybionetgen.readthedocs.io/en/latest/quickstart.html) and the [VS Code Extension](https://bng-vscode-extension.readthedocs.io/en/latest/install.html) for best results.
+Use [PyBioNetGen](https://pybionetgen.readthedocs.io/en/latest/quickstart.html) and the [VS Code Extension](https://bng-vscode-extension.readthedocs.io/en/latest/install.html) together for best results.

 The best way to get help, report a bug, or request a feature is to post an issue on the appropriate project's GitHub issues page.
 Otherwise, you may send an email to <bionetgen.help@gmail.com>.
 All help requests, including models or model snippets, will be treated *confidentially*.